ERC-7943 - uRWA - Universal Real World Asset Interface

 /// This overwrites the current value, similar to an `approve` function.

-/// @param frozenStatus whether `tokenId` is being frozen or not.
+/// @param frozenStatus Whether `tokenId` is being frozen or not.

 /// @dev This is often used for allowlist/KYC/KYB/AML checks.

-/// @param user The address to check.
+/// @param account The address to check.

 /// @notice Checks the frozen status of a specific `tokenId`.